The Infraspinatus muscle is a common pain troublemaker in athletes, musicians and desk workers.

 Muscles do not like to be in elongated positions over long times.
 If they are, they tend to tighten up and eventually start to trouble you.

 By now you know where it is located.
-But feeling and placing massage equipment on it is still is a different story.

 Take your hand and place it on your opposite shoulder.
 Search with your fingers for your spine of scapula.